mrucker/kpirl-kla/README.md

 		* Output:
 			* t_s = a function with the following behavior:
 				* given nothing return a random state (used to initialize new episodes for statistical sampling)
-				* given a collection of post-decision states return one random pre-decision state for post-decision state according the transition probabilities of the MDP.
+				* given a collection of post-decision states return one random pre-decision state for each post-decision state according the transition probabilities of the MDP.
 				* given a state and a collection of actions return one random pre-decision state for each action according the transition probabilities of the MDP.
-			* t_p = a function that takes a state and a collection of actions and returns a post-decision state for each action.
-(In traditional Q-Learning the post decision state would be (s,a) though it can be more compact.)
+			* t_p = a function that is given a state and a collection of actions and that returns a post-decision state for each given action.
+(In traditional Q-Learning the post-decision state would be (s,a) though it can be more compact.)

 	* \<domain\>_features
 		* Input: